 The Department of Computing provides up to 30 fully funded PhD Studentships for UK, EU and overseas students per year, awarded based on academic excellence, research potential, and equality and diversity criteria.

 We are one of the largest computer science departments in the UK and a world leader in academic research, offering an exciting research environment for prospective postgraduate students.

 The Department is actively involved in a number of Centres for Doctoral Training, such as the UKRI Centre for Doctoral Training in AI for Healthcare (AI4Health), and the UKRI Centre for Doctoral Training (CDT) in Safe and Trusted Artificial Intelligence (STAI).
 Every year between 50-70 successful applicants are accepted for the PhD programme in the Department.
 We have a wide variety of scholarships for PhD students, including funding from research councils, research projects, industry, and teaching scholarships.
 More than 80% of our PhD students receive funding.

 Applicants are expected to have a First Class or Distinction Masters level degree, or equivalent, in a relevant scientific or technical discipline, such as computer science or mathematics.
 Candidates who have only a Bachelors degree will not normally be considered, but they can apply to first do an MSc Degree in the Department.

-We would particularly advise all students requiring funding to apply by the March deadline and preferably by the January one for those in the need of funding.
-Depending on the number of offers we will issue, there may still be some funding available for applications received after January.
+However, we would particularly advise all overseas candidates in the need of funding to apply by the March deadline and preferably by the January one for those in the need of funding.
+Depending on the number of offers we will issue, there may still be some funding available for applications received after March.